Inky-Tech-Pty-Ltd/information-is-life/README.md

 # Information is life

-> Life is information that makes copies of itself, with errors, and with variable success.
+> Life is a set of competing 'copy' instructions.

 Genes are copy instructions encoded in DNA.
 Memes are copy instructions encoded in any medium.